barryclark/jekyll-now/_posts/2016-3-23-lgl-guide.md

 ### An LGL workflow

+This is any example to make a network with colored nodes and edges.
 I would begin by making a file of all pairwise edges and their associated traits.
 It can be difficult to keep .ncol and .color files in sync, and so it will cause fewest headaches to begin with one file containing all the information to create both.

 ```
 $ echo "Nodes and traits"